janbodnar/Testing/README.md

   are combined and tested as a group.
 (We check if a function saves data into a database table.)
 - End-to-end test: a testing method that evaluates the entire application flow, from start to finish.
 - Functional test: checks a single bit of software functionality, such as addition or deletion of a user.

+## Test case

+A test case is a document which consists of a set of conditions or actions which are performed
+on the software application in order to verify the expected functionality of the feature.

+    Test Case ID
+    Test case Description/Summary
+    Test steps
+    Pre-requisites
+    Test category
+    Author
+    Automation
+    Pass/fail
+    Remarks

 ## Other definitions